sponug/sponug.github.io/_posts/2024-12-25-On-Decision-Intelligence.md

 - Machine learning boils down to **optimise ___(objective) on __( Examples )**

 ## Data Driven Leadership <a name="ddl"></a>

 ### Group Decisions <a name="grp"></a>
+- Shared Decision Responsibility: It's important to identify who the true decision makers are and how decision responsibility is shared within the group.
+- Benefits of Group Decisions: Group decisions can balance out individual biases and align more closely with the organization's vision by incorporating diverse perspectives.
+- Challenges of Group Decisions: Effective group decision-making requires higher skill levels, can take more time, and may be influenced by factors like charisma and status.
+It's crucial to design processes that maintain independence and clearly assign responsibilities